- Request an Appointment

 We work to reverse damage, reset the conditions of the pelvis, and retrain the nerves and muscles to work like they should.

-To effectively evaluate and treat pelvic floor dysfunction, our practice works with several prominent physical therapists in the community.
-These experts have advanced, specialized training that is essential to successfully resolve pelvic floor problems.
+To effectively evaluate and treat pelvic floor dysfunction, our practice works with several prominent physical therapists in your community.
+As a national healthcare organization, we often say we are ‘quarterbacking the care’ of these experts.
+These physical therapists have advanced, specialized training that is essential to successfully resolve pelvic floor problems.

-Pelvic floor physical therapy plays a key role in calming and desensitizing the central nervous system, and as such, it is considered the gold standard treatment.
+Pelvic floor physical therapy plays a key role in calming and desensitizing the central nervous system.
 Therapists evaluate and treat dysfunction of the pelvic floor muscles using a range of techniques and modalities: